 “Because it isn’t really needed.”

 “Says the person who has a hard time breathing outside in Aphadus’s environment.
-Besides, who needs an augmented arm when I can just use a tablet.
+Besides, who needs an augmented arm when I can just use a tablet?
 Hell, the T’rintar got those tilon things of theirs that are pretty cool.
 I was thinking of getting one when they reverse engineer them for UHN use.”

 Cason gave a smirk to Javier.
 He nodded as he started finishing up his cereal.
-Cason was almost finished up with his breakfast as he looked at the display that was on the table.
+Cason was almost finished with his breakfast as he looked at the display that was on the table.

 “You know, I keep ignoring the news recently,” Cason said.
 “I wonder what’s on the news.”

 He lifted his left arm as he activated his digital menu display.
 He tapped into the table’s display screen as it flicked it off mute.
-Javier had been ignoring the news, but as he looked at the screen, he could see a woman that was being depicted on the Martian news.
+Javier had been ignoring the news, but as he looked at the screen, he could see a woman who was being depicted on the Martian news.
 He recognized it as the Chinese anchorwoman by the name of Chenguang of the Martian News Network.
-Every day it seemed like she would alter her looks and appearances.
+Every day, it seemed like she would alter her looks and appearance.
 Even her hair was dyed blue now instead of the famous Martian red colors.
 She was wearing a formal red and blue dress, though.
-Her hair was long and waved downward as she sat behind her desk and telling the news of the prompter she was looking at.
+Her hair was long and waved downward as she sat behind her desk and told the news of the prompter she was looking at.
 The background depicted a couple standing together.

 “On more recent news,” Chenguang reported with a smile on her face.
 “The Euteran people have erected a monument to the fallen people since the attack on the colony over a year ago.”